pattonsgirl/Fall2021-CEG2350/LabOutlines.md

         - create files with username
         - put a `fortune` in each file
     - ec is check for contents before overwrite
-- move marco/polo to processes

-# Lab 06
+# Lab 05
 - explore your own hardware
 - explore the VM resources on AWS
+- VM - install VirtualBox
+    - Mac M1 peeps - UMT is free, Parallels discounted through Cats
+- script to scrape for info on linux / bash

+# Lab 06
 - ~~inodes & hard / symbolic links~~ - move to lab on fs
+- marco/polo script
+    - pay attention to PATH and file locations

 # Lab 07